 • All cell phones must be put away and turned off or set to silent during class.

-• To view and download the American Red Cross Lifeguarding Manual click here.
+• To view, purchase or print the American Red Cross Lifeguarding Manual click here.

 Rice Student- $150.
 This fee may be WAIVED if all the requirements below are met.
 Fees include instruction, certification, facilities and materials.